jake106/prem_pred/README.md

 ## About The Project

-Football games are unpredictable, there is no way to predict the outcome of multiple games over an entire league; but what if we could at least do an ok job?
-If the bookmakers can do it, why can't we?
+Football games are unpredictable, there is no way to accurately predict the outcome of multiple games over an entire league, unexpected results will always happen, and thats what makes it such a joy to watch!
+But what if we could at least do an ok job at prediction?
+Well the bookmakers can, so let's give it a try.

-This repository seeks to answer these questions, through the application of a number of different types of model designed to predict the results of football matches, loosely based on the literature.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>